 There may be potential new accounting pronouncements or regulatory rulings, which may have an impact on our future financial position and results of operations.
 For example, in December 2004, the FASB issued an amendment to SFAS No. 123, Accounting For Stock-Based Compensation ("SFAS No. 123R"), which we adopted May 1, 2006, as discussed in Note 3, "Stock-Based Compensation," in the notes to the condensed consolidated financial statements.
 SFAS No. 123R eliminates the ability to account for share-based compensation transactions using Accounting Principles Board Opinion No. 25 ("APB No. 25"), and instead requires companies to recognize compensation expense using a fair-value based method for costs related to share-based payments including stock options.
 Our adoption of SFAS No. 123R is expected to materially impact our financial position and results of operations for future periods.
-During the quarter ended July 31, 2006, our loss from operations included non-cash stock-based compensation expense of \$299,000 related to the adoption of SFAS No. 123R.
-In addition, we believe that non-cash stock-based compensation expense for the remainder of fiscal year 2007 may be up to approximately \$700,000 based on actual shares granted and unvested as of July 31, 2006.
-However, the actual share-based compensation expense recorded during the remainder of fiscal year 2007 may differ materially from this estimate as a result of changes in a number of factors that affect the amount of non-cash compensation expense, including the number of options granted by our Board of Directors during the remainder of fiscal year 2007, the price of our common stock on the date of grant, the volatility of our stock price, the estimate of the expected life of options granted and the risk free interest rates.
-Also, a change in accounting pronouncements or taxation rules or practices can have a significant effect on our reported results and may even affect our reporting of transactions completed before the change is effective.
-Other new accounting pronouncements or taxation rules and varying interpretations of accounting pronouncements or taxation practice have occurred and may occur in the future.
-Changes to existing rules, future changes, if any, or the questioning of current practices may adversely affect our reported financial results or the way we conduct our business, which may also adversely affect our stock price.
+During the three and six months ended October 31, 2006, our loss from operations included non-cash stock-based compensation expense of \$310,000 and \$609,000, respectively, related to the adoption of SFAS No. 123R.
+In addition, we believe that non-cash stock-based compensation expense for the remainder of fiscal year 2007 may be up to approximately \$400,000 based on actual shares granted and unvested as of October 31, 2006.
+However, the actual share-based compensation expense recorded during the remaining six months of fiscal year 2007 may differ materially from this estimate as a result of changes in a number of factors that affect the amount of non-cash compensation expense, including the number of options granted by our Board of Directors during the remainder of fiscal year 2007, the price of our common stock on the date of grant, the volatility of our stock price, the estimate of the expected life of options granted had the risk free interest rates.
+Also, a change in accounting pronouncements or taxation rules or practices may adversely affect our reported financial results and may even affect our reported financial results on the